pytask-dev/pytask-parallel/docs/source/quickstart.md

 ````
 `````

-To use a different backend, pass the `--parallel-backend` option.
+To specify the parallel backend, pass the `--parallel-backend` option.
 The following command will execute the workflow with one worker and the loky backend.

 `````{tab-set}
 ````{tab-item} CLI